 An empty plot of land sits at the intersection of Orrington Avenue and Lincoln Street.
-This land was the home of three more-than-a-century old oak trees, one of which was recently cut down earlier this month.
+This land was the home of three more-than-a-century old oak trees, one of which was cut down earlier this month.

 City of Evanston officials say they want to be environmental preservationists, yet they continue to fail to put in place the necessary guidelines to block the destruction of valuable trees like these.

 On March 9 of this year, Evanston’s Historic Preservation Commission granted developer Joe Balistreri, Vice President of Operations at North Shore Builders, permission to remove one of the historic trees at Orrington Avenue and Lincoln Street, and build a single-family home.
 A tree service removed the tree, sparking outcries from the neighborhood.

 The current Tree Preservation Ordinance protects trees on public property, but doesn’t stop residents from cutting down trees on their own property.

 The City’s Forestry Supervisor and Arborist Micheal Callahan said the situation was unfortunate, and demonstrates that the City needs an ordinance to protect trees on private property.

 Leslie Shad, co-leader of Natural Habitat Evanston, has been advocating for the oak trees in the Orrington-Lincoln lot for years.
 The tree that was cut down shared a root system with one of the other heritage oaks, she said.
 “We’re concerned that taking down the one tree will kill the second tree.”

 Resident Ada Yung was also involved in the efforts to save the trees.
 She attended Commission meetings and spoke up about the value and health of the trees.
 Yung said she is not opposed to a house being built on that property, and she believes that the developer could have reoriented or resized the house to save the trees.
 The day the tree was cut down was not a good day, she added.